(More details will be added later on, and we would also email each participant about the logistics in Hangzhou before your arrival.)

 Subway & Bus

-Participants will be housed in the following two locations:
+Participants will be housed in the following location:

 Academic Island, Xianghu Lake National Tourist Resort, Xiaoshan District, Hangzhou, Zhejiang Province 浙江省杭州市萧山区湘湖国家旅游度假区定山岛（湘师路）